 2. How drones can be hacked

-There are many different ways that a drone could be hacked.
+There are many different ways that a drones could be hacked.
 When the drone was found, a hacker can control the drone or downlink video or other pictures that the drone has been broadcasting into its base channel.
 Hacking a drone is not technically quite tricky, and lots of drone operators depart their drones wide open to assault.

-GPS spoofing, for instance, feeds the drone untrue GPS coordinates.
+GPS spoofing, for instance, feeds the drones untrue GPS coordinates.
 The drone believes it’s after its original flight routine but has been directed to a different site.
 A person out for pleasure may only wish to wreck a drone intentionally.

 However, a drone might also be utilized to crash into a car, an individual, or another drone.
 It might also be taught to property close to the hacker so it may be stolen, with its payload – that may, for example, add a drone-mounted camera and the pictures stored on the memory card.

 Drones may be hacked from up to a mile off.
-Hijacking the control and command sign between the operator and the drone may provide the full charge of the drone and its systems to the hacker.
+Hijacking the control and command sign between the operator and the drone may provide the full charge of the drones and its systems to the hacker.
 The radio signal can be unencrypted, making it effortless to decode using a packet analyzer (or even sniffers).